solangegueiros/brz-token-bridge/docs/Bridge.md

-This function accept the cross of token, which means it is the destination blockchain, who will send the tokens accepted to be crossed.
+This function accept the cross of token, which means it is called in the destination blockchain, who will send the tokens accepted to be crossed.

 > Only monitor can call it!